Nihon Falcom: History

 While most of Falcom's games have been ported to various video game consoles of all generations, they have only developed a few non-PC video games themselves.
 The company's decision to develop mainly for PCs rather than consoles set them apart from their main rivals, Enix and Square, but limited the company's popularity in the Western world, thus limiting their growth potential in the 1990s.
 By the early 2010s, the Ys series was second only to the Final Fantasy series as the largest Japanese role-playing game franchise in terms of the overall number of game releases.

+On July 17, 1991, Falcom co-founded a joint-venture with Sega named Sega Falcom Inc. (株式会社セガ・ファルコム, Kabushiki-gaisha Sega Farukomu) which Sega owned 55% of and Falcom owned 45% of.
+Its initial purpose was to develop CD-based games for Sega's consoles in hopes of helping Sega recover its share of the 16-bit console market.
+A series of news sections regarding Sega Falcom titled "Sega Falcom News" (セガ・ファルコム通信, Sega Farukomu Tsūshin) ran in Beep!
+MegaDrive from its November 1991 issue to its February 1994 issue.
+Games developed by this company include Popful Mail for the Mega-CD as well as Lord Monarch: Tokoton Sentou Densetsu, Dragon Slayer: The Legend of Heroes, and Dragon Slayer: The Legend of Heroes II for the Mega Drive.
+Toshihiro Kondo became president of the company in 2007, succeeding founder Masayuki Kato.

 Falcom was also a pioneer in video game music, with their early soundtracks mostly composed by chiptune musicians Yuzo Koshiro and Mieko Ishikawa.
-They were one of the first game companies to have their own named sound team dedicated to writing scores for their games, known as the Falcom Sound Team jdk.